armandofox/armandofox.github.io/_pages/music-theater/broadway101.md

 ### Ragtime (1997)

+_Music by Stephen Flaherty, lyrics by Lynn Ahrens, book by Terrence McNally._

 Unfortunately there's no filmed version of this monumental musical.
 There is a movie based on the same E.L.
 Doctorow novel, but the movie has very little in common with the musical (despite being more true to